AssimDelteil/CompilationProject/README.md

 All the files on the "examples" were tested.

-This project was done in january 2022 by Assim DELTEIL and Simon OMNÈS.
+This project was done in january 2022 by Assim DELTEIL and Simon OMNES.